lmcinnes/umap/doc/clustering.rst

 UMAP can be used as an effective preprocessing step to boost the performance of density based clustering.
 This is somewhat controversial, and should be attempted with care.
-For a good discussion of some of the issues involved in this please see the various answers `in this stackoverflow thread <https://stats.stackexchange.com/questions/263539/clustering-on-the-output-of-t-sne>`__ on clustering the results of t-SNE.
+For a good discussion of some of the issues involved in this, please see the various answers `in this stackoverflow thread <https://stats.stackexchange.com/questions/263539/clustering-on-the-output-of-t-sne>`__ on clustering the results of t-SNE.
 Many of the points of concern raised there are salient for clustering the results of UMAP.
 The most notable is that UMAP, like t-SNE, does not completely preserve density.
-UMAP, like t-SNE, can also create tears in clusters that are not actually present, resulting in a finer clustering than is necessarily present in the data.
+UMAP, like t-SNE, can also create false tears in clusters, resulting in a finer clustering than is necessarily present in the data.
 Despite these concerns there are still valid reasons to use UMAP as a preprocessing step for clustering.
 As with any clustering approach one will want to do some exploration and evaluation of the